Archive-42/redux-docs/md-docs/part-7-standard-patterns.md

 <span class="token plain"> </span><span class="token keyword control-flow" style="color: #f92672">return</span><span class="token plain"> </span><span class="token function" style="color: #e6d874">selectTodoEntities</span><span class="token punctuation" style="color: #f8f8f2">(</span><span class="token plain">state</span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token punctuation" style="color: #f8f8f2">\[</span><span class="token plain">todoId</span><span class="token punctuation" style="color: #f8f8f2">\]</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Because our `state.entities` field is now an object instead of an array, we have to use nested object spread operators to update the data instead of array operations.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Because our `state.entities` field is now an object instead of an array, we have to use nested object spread operators to update the data instead of array operations.
 Also, we can't loop over objects the way we loop over arrays, so there's several places where we have to use `Object.values(entities)` to get an array of the todo items so that we can loop over them.

 The good news is that because we're using selectors to encapsulate the state lookups, our UI still doesn't have to change.
 The bad news is that the reducer code is actually longer and more complicated.